What’s the difference between liability and full coverage car insurance?

 When should you switch to liability-only car insurance?

-Newer cars, and those with a high value like exotics or high-performance cars, should have full coverage so the owner can recoup as much money as possible in the case of an accident.
+Newer cars and those with a high value, such as exotics or high-performance cars, should have full coverage so the owner can recoup as much money as possible in the event of an accident.
 However, liability-only may be the better financial choice for an older car, especially one that’s paid off.
-Since an older car has less value if totaled, it’s a trade-off worth looking into.
+Since an older car is worth less if totaled, it’s a trade-off worth considering.

 Methodology